 Custom Controller

-component is used to associate the custom controller with the page. - NOTE:
+• In Visualforce page, the controller attribute of <apex:page> component is used to associate the custom controller with the page.

-runs in System Mode, meaning the current user's permission and FLS are not taken into account. - Example of
+• NOTE: Custom Controller runs in System Mode, meaning the current user's permission and FLS are not taken into account.

 public class CustomController{